Diabatic quantum annealing for training energy-based generative models: Conclusion and discussion

 Second, while RBMs adopt a bipartite structure to make Gibbs sampling tractable, DQA-based sampling does not impose such a restriction.
 This opens the possibility of reviving the more general Boltzmann machines (BMs)~\cite{Hinton1983}, whose unrestricted connectivity can better capture correlations and structural priors but has been largely abandoned due to sampling intractability.
 In our approach, the model connectivity is dictated directly by the qubit connectivity of the annealer, shifting the challenge from algorithmic complexity to hardware realization.

-Third, our current experiments are constrained by the sparse qubit connectivity of present-day hardware, such as the Pegasus topology of D-Wave~\cite{pegasus}.
+Third, our current experiments are constrained by the sparse qubit connectivity of present-day hardware, such as the Zephyr topology of D-Wave~\cite{zephyr}.
 As quantum annealers evolve toward denser and larger-scale connectivity, the same principles can extend to richer models.
 In particular, quantum-assisted sampling could enable the training of more expressive generative models such as variational autoencoders (VAEs)~\cite{kingma2013auto}, which also require sampling for parameter updates, thereby broadening the role of analog quantum computers as practical tools for generative modeling.

 Finally, the quantum process studied here can also be implemented on gate-based quantum circuits by approximating the annealing schedule with piecewise-constant controls and applying Trotterization~\cite{trotter1959product}.
-We confirmed this correspondence in Qiskit~\cite{Qiskit} simulations, as illustrated by the purple curve ($\times$ markers) in Fig.~\ref{fig:2level_fig}.
+We verified this correspondence in Qiskit~\cite{Qiskit} simulations, as illustrated by the purple curve ($\times$ markers) in Fig.~\ref{fig:2level_fig}, which closely reproduces the exact unitary dynamics over the annealing-time range considered.
 At present, the number of physical qubits available on gate-based hardware is smaller than on quantum annealers, making large-scale tasks such as full MNIST training not yet available.
 However, circuit-based platforms have a clear path toward scalability through the theory of quantum error correction and fault-tolerance~\cite{aharonov1997fault,shor1995scheme,terhal2015quantum,fowler2012surface}.
 Moreover, the extensive toolbox of error mitigation techniques developed for gate-based devices~\cite{temme2017error,endo2018practical,bravyi2021mitigating,QMEM_Lee_2023,Qutility} can be directly applied in this framework.
-As shown in Fig.~\ref{fig:2level_fig}, Trotterization errors are significant at very short annealing times but diminish with longer durations.
-Developing an analytic understanding of how these errors affect the effective temperature relation remains an interesting direction for future work.
+Extending the gate-based implementation to larger systems and more general circuit constructions, and developing an analytic understanding of how Trotterization and hardware imperfections affect the effective temperature relation, remain important directions for future work.
+Another interesting avenue is to explore whether variational tuning of circuit parameters could further improve sampling quality.